 - The Eternal Fighter Zero character Unknown, takes this trope even further by having her default standing animation face away from the players and her opponent.

 - In Gradius V, a few bosses, most notably the third boss in the boss rush of Stage 2, can fly behind your ship and attack you.
 Unless you have a tail gun or directional aiming, our only hope is to dodge until they fly back in front of you.

 - In Devil May Cry 4 Nero impales the final boss with a sword held backhand while facing away.

 - Dante also has Shotgun skill, which lets him literally shoot behind himself without looking there.

-- The above is a Mythology Gag, when we first see Virgil draw yamato in devil may cry 3, he carves a hell vanguard into several peices without even turning to face it.
-Makes sense, since Word of God confirms that Nero is Virgil's son.
+- The above is a Mythology Gag.
+When we first see Vergil draw Yamato in Devil May Cry 3, he slices a Hell Vanguard into several pieces without even turning to face it, establishing himself as every bit the badass his brother is.
+Makes sense, since Word of God confirms that Nero is Vergil's son.

 - Bloody Roar: While Shenlong's backward stance doesn't give him a lot of options and is mostly for comboing into moves that you can't perform facing forward.
 However, his backwards punch is abnormally fast and hilarious to spam.
 It works great against human players who don't see it coming.

 - Both he and Long also have a powerful beast-form attack where they smash the opponent with their back.
 Naturally, a few of their combos end with their backs turned.

 - Zappa of Guilty Gear spends most of his fights facing away from his opponent and bent over backwards.
 His backwards-walking animation is him standing up straight and walking away; he also has several attacks in the vein of this trope, most notably his back growing a face and vomiting on his opponent.